courtneygoodridge/TvA_analysis/README.md

 **Code and analysis**

 To replicate the analysis, people should focus on the `Experiment_2_modelling.Rmd` script.
 This take the `magnitudedata.csv` and fit multilevel models for each metric (reaction time, lateral position error, and steering rate).

-takes the outputted dataframes from Experiment2_analysis.Rmd and fits multilevel models that are used to generate inferences on the data.
+To run this script, clone the `TvA_analysis` repository into your working directory (you can find this by running the `here::here()` function in the R command line).
+Once the repository is in your working directory, run each chunk of code to run the models and analysis.

+The remaining scripts are largely pre-processing steps of the raw data which are included for completeness, and in case of future modelling attempts.
 The ExpSimulation folder contains code (`TrackSimulation.py`) to simulate an observer moving at 8 m/s at varying angles of orientation relative to a straight road-line.
 This code calculates the visual angle and steering bias for orientations ranging from 0.5-2 degrees.
+These perceptual variables are used as inputs to simulate responses according to Threshold and Accumulator frameworks.

 The `Experiment_2_predictions.Rmd` script takes the visual angle and steering bias metrics and generates predictions under Threshold and Accumulator frameworks for the conditions within the current experiment.

-`Experiment_2_analysis.Rmd` is a script that pre-processes the experimental data  and generates reaction times, lateral position errors, and steering rates for each trial.
+The `Experiment_2_analysis.Rmd` script pre-processes the experimental data  and generates reaction times, lateral position errors, and steering rates for each trial from participant data.

-TvA_finished_figures_Exp2_only.Rmd creates figures from the data and what are used within the manuscript.
+`TvA_finished_figures_Exp2_only.Rmd` creates figures from the data and what are used within the manuscript.

-Generating_Timecourse_Data.Rmd creates timecourse within the TvA_finished_figures_Exp2_only.Rmd for plotting average trajectories.
+`Generating_Timecourse_Data.Rmd` creates timecourse within the TvA_finished_figures_Exp2_only.Rmd for plotting average trajectories.